bobbingwide/oik-todo/README.md

 Depends on oik and oik-fields

 ## Changelog
+# 0.4.0
+* Changed: Support the block editor #2
+* Tested: With WordPress 6.3.1
+* Tested: With PHP 8.2

 # 0.3.0
 * Changed: Updated for PHP 8.2 support #1
 * Fixed: Avoids Fatal error in WordPress dashboard All items #1